The treatment you have depends on where your cancer started and how you are feeling. Your specialist will discuss the aims of treatment with you.

 - whether your primary cancer is under control

 Removing part of the liver (liver resection) is major surgery and can take several hours.
 You have the surgery at a specialist centre.
 After your operation, you usually stay in intensive care or a high dependency unit.
-This is for at least 24 hours after.
+This is for at least 24 hours.
 Most people need to be in hospital for about a week.
 It usually takes about 6 weeks to start to feel back to normal.

 You might have chemotherapy or a targeted cancer drug before or after your operation.

 Before surgery, it is sometimes possible to encourage the healthy part of the liver to grow.
 This helps to make sure there is enough liver left afterwards and can reduce the risk of liver failure.
 They do this by blocking a branch of the main vein leading to the liver (the portal vein).
-Also called portal vein embolisation (PVE).
+This is called portal vein embolisation (PVE).
 This usually happens several weeks before the liver resection.

 If the first type of chemotherapy you have (1st line treatment) doesn't control your cancer, you might be able to have a different type of chemotherapy (2nd line treatment).